Anthony Wong: Personal life

-Wong married his teenage sweetheart, Jane Ng Wai-zing, in 1992 but lived separately.
+Wong married his teenage sweetheart, Jane Ng Wai-zing, in 1992 but they lived separately.
 They have two sons, born in 1996 and 1998.
 Wong and Ng signed a divorce agreement in 1998 but did not file for the divorce.
 In June 2018, it was revealed that he had a son named William (born 1998) in the UK with a woman named Joyce, who is the niece of John Shum.
-Since 2020, Wong has been living with his wife Ng after 28 years of living separately.
+Since 2020, Wong has been living with his wife Ng after 28 years of living apart.

 In March 2018, Wong met his half-brothers, twins John William and David Frederick Perry, after a BBC story on Wong's search for his family was published.
 He also has a half-sister, Vera Ann.
 His father died in 1988 in Australia, where he and his first family settled after they left Hong Kong.
 His half-siblings did not know of Wong's existence until the BBC story was produced.

 Wong is a supporter of the 2014 Umbrella Movement, a series of pro-democracy protests in Hong Kong.
 This has reportedly led to limited acting opportunities for him in mainland China.
 He has also voiced support for the 2019–20 Hong Kong protests.
 On 18 April 2021, Wong was approved for Taiwan's Employment Gold Card, allowing him to work in Taiwan without needing to apply in advance.
 It also allows him to receive tax incentives and National Health Insurance.

+Wong speaks English, Cantonese, and Mandarin.